AccessFayetteville provides numerous ways to stay informed about your local government.

 East Gate Plaza Redevelopment

-East Gate Plaza Input Session and Design Options
+East Gate Plaza Input Session and Design Options, August 2013

-When asked for top priorities based on design elements and ideas shown in the plans, particpants ranked neighborhood gardens, public space/greenspace/park areas and attractive well designed retail and commerical development as thier top priorities.
+When asked for top priorities based on design elements and ideas shown in the plans, participants ranked neighborhood gardens, public space/greenspace/park areas and attractive well designed retail and commercial development as their top priorities.
 Also high on the priority list were single family housing and affordable single family housing with multifamily ranking slightly lower.
 Food, grocery, restaurants and food trucks with outdoor dining components were also popular.
 Many people placed importance on the bus and transit hub/trail head concept with focus on public art and landscape areas.

 80% of those surveyed thought that the plans were on the right track.